trteodor/Unit_Tests_EmbCode_example/README.md

 * gcc 6.3.0
 	* These programs obviously had to be in the ("PATH") path of environment variables
 		* It means that it was possible to use this programs directly from the console

+The build system I have prepared may need to be modified.
+As I mentioned, it was prepared solely for educational purposes

 ## Call "make" in the project localisation to show this information: